jishadav/fundmaster/README.md

 ```
 There are functions for

-+ Updating the latest company list into db
++ Updating the latest company list into Database
 + Downloading the S&P BSE 500 index listed companies
 + Extracting the fundamental data
 + Collecting the stock prices data